stylelint/vscode-stylelint/README.md

 > See also: [Stylelint 14 migration guide]

 vscode-stylelint 1.x expects to use Stylelint 14 at minimum.
-Usage with prior versions of Stylelint is not supported nor recommended.
-If you want to continue using this extension, upgrade your copy of Stylelint to version 14 or later.
+Usage with prior versions of Stylelint is no longer supported.
+While older versions may continue to work for a while, you may encounter unexpected behaviour.
+You should upgrade your copy of Stylelint to version 14 or later for the best experience.

 The `syntax` and `configOverrides` options have been removed from Stylelint 14 and this extension.
 See the [following section](#%EF%B8%8F-only-css-and-postcss-are-validated-by-default) for information on how to use different syntaxes.